RMerl/asuswrt-merlin/README-merlin.txt

 History
 -------
+376.48_2 (8-Nov-2014)
+   - FIXED: Samba would fail to start on the RT-N16 due to a missing library.

 376.48_1 (7-Nov-2014)
    - FIXED: Max-lease calculation Asus introduced in 376_2769 is broken - re-hardcode it to 253 like they used to do in